myatktun/pythonit/README.md

 ## Hosting Static Website with AWS S3 and Amplify

-After html files are synced with S3, it is hosted using AWS Amplify.
+Instead of having a public repository on GitHub Pages, html files in the S3 bucket can also be hosted using AWS Amplify.

 Right now, I haven't figured out how to create and host using AWS CLI.
 The only workaround is to zip all the html files, sync it to S3 and use it in the `aws amplify` command

 S3 bucket need to have certain policies to allow Amplify to get objects while public access is blocked.
-I'm currently using a bucket policy template generated when the site is manually deployed using Amplify Console.
+As a reference, I have provided the bucket policy template generated when the site is manually deployed using Amplify Console.

 Create an Amplify app, and it will output an `<app-id>` to be used in other commands.